-NOTE: If you call an algorithm it can only access your own data sources.
-This means that it is NOT possible for an algorithm to read data from your S3 and write that data to an account controlled by an another algorithm author.
+NOTE: An algorithm you call can only access your own data sources.
+This means that it is NOT possible for an algorithm to read data from your S3 and write that data to an account controlled by another algorithm author (another Algorithmia user).
 Algorithms do NOT have direct access to any credentials associated with your data sources, and can only access data from a data source using the Algorithmia API.

 Data Source Routes and Data API Routes